Baby Jane (Rod Stewart song)

 "Baby Jane" is a 1983 song by British singer Rod Stewart, written by Stewart and Jay Davis.
 It was released as the lead single from his twelfth studio album, Body Wishes.
 Produced by Stewart, Tom Dowd, George Cutko and Jim Cregan, it was his most successful single since "Da Ya Think I'm Sexy?" in 1978, peaking at No. 1 in the UK (his last number one single to date) remaining at the top of the chart for three weeks.
-In the US the song was also a hit, peaking at no. 14 on the Billboard Hot 100 chart.
-The single also peaked at no. 10 in Australia.
+In the United States, the song was also a hit, peaking at No. 14 on the Billboard Hot 100 chart.